 Even though the most obvious causes of water damage are severe forces of nature, such as hurricanes or floods, a simple rainfall or snowfall causing a leak somewhere can result in water damage.
-Inspect the home properly to find where the water damage is, how it was caused, and how to fix it.
-Water damage also can occur when a fire is extinguished, from leaking pipes, and malfunctioning washing machines and heaters, as well as leaks in your roofing and siding and from defective gutters, which will cause water to pool around your property and potentially leak into your basement.
+Inspect the home properly.
+Find the water damage location, how it was caused, and how to fix it.
+Water damage also can occur when a fire is extinguished, from leaking pipes, and malfunctioning washing machines and heaters.
+As well as leaks in your roofing and siding and from defective gutters.
+This can cause water to pool around your property and potentially leak into your basement.

 Q. What do I do when I first notice water damage?